raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 What about `catenation(a, b)`?
 If we have some sentence `xy`, where `x` and `y` are strings of zero or more symbols, then `xy` is recognized by `catenation(a, b)` is and only if `x` is recognized by `a` and `y` is recognized by `b`.

-We'll get started with union and intersection, because they both are built on a common operation, *taking the product of two finite state automata*.
+We'll get started with union and intersection, because they both are built on a common operation, *taking the product of two finite-state automata*.

 ---

-## Taking the Product of Two Finite State Automata
+## Taking the Product of Two Finite-State Automata

-Consider two finite state recognizers.
+Consider two finite-state recognizers.
 The first, `a`, recognizes a string of one or more zeroes:

 <div class="mermaid">
   stateDiagram